 Calculation of Reflation with Examples

-We can better understand the concept of Reflation with the help of an example
+We can better understand the concept of Reflation with the help of an example.

 Imagine a country in 2016 has an inflation rate of 2.5% in the said year and now in 2017 the country is suddenly experiencing deflation of 2% due to non-existent customer demand and money supply in the economy.

-This is a classic example of reflation and the government should adopt various monetary and fiscal measure to bring back the country inflation to the target of 2%.
+This is a classic example of reflation and the government should adopt various monetary and fiscal measures to bring back the country inflation to the target of 2%.
 In this case, the government should increase the money supply in the economy

 Imagine a country in 2013 has an inflation rate of 1.5% in the said year and now in 2017 the country is suddenly experiencing deflation of 2% due to non-existent customer demand and money supply in the economy.

-This is a classic example of reflation and the government should adopt various monetary and fiscal measure to bring back the country inflation to the target of 1.5%.
+This is a classic example of reflation and the government should adopt various monetary and fiscal measures to bring back the country inflation to the target of 1.5%.
 In this case, the government should increase the money supply in the economy

 - Reflation increase the money supply in the economy and leads to economic expansion in the output